nemanjajovic/qstation-react/README.md

-# Getting Started with Create React App
+# Qstation kurs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 Navigate to the project you want to open.
+For example:

 ### `cd navigation_bar`